TakenCdosG/chefs/wp-content/plugins/woocommerce-social-media-share-buttons/README.txt

 The only way to post a picture to Instagram is by uploading it yourself as Instagram specifically don't want users posting/sharing other peoples photos on its platform. https://help.instagram.com/158826297591430

+= Products do not share correctly to Facebook
+= Facebook is a picky social media for sharing and looks for open graph meta tags in your sites code.
+This plugin includes an option to automatically add these tags, so if you are having trouble with facebook share, turn this on.
+However if you have another SEO plugin installed, I recommend leaving them off, else you may have duplicate meta tags.
+You can trouble shoot facebook share using their debug tool: https://developers.facebook.com/tools/debug/